Play Modes Overview

 How it works:

 - Each clip has an Output setting in Clip Settings.
+Assigned clips always route to their output.

-- If you disable Require output assignment in Preferences → Play Mode, unassigned clips fall back to Output A.
+- If you enable Require output assignment in Preferences → Play Mode, clips without an output will not play until assigned.

 - Clips on the same output can be organized into slots, shown as